uber-go/nilaway/README.md

 > focus solely on potential nil panics reported by NilAway in your first-party code!

 ### Standalone Checker

+> [!IMPORTANT]
+> Due to the sophistication of the analyses that NilAway does, NilAway caches its findings about a
+> particular package via the [Fact Mechanism][fact-mechanism] from the [go/analysis][go-analysis]
+> framework.
+Therefore, it is _highly_ recommended to leverage a driver that supports modular
+> analysis (i.e., bazel/nogo or golangci-lint, but _not_ the standalone checker since it stores all
+> facts in memory) for better performance on large projects.
+The standalone checker is provided
+> more for evaluation purposes since it is easy to get started.

 Install the binary from source by running:
 ```shell